allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 * `number_of_particles` : Number of particles to generate in a single event.
 Defaults to one particle.
 * `output_plots` : Enables output histograms to be be generated from the data in every step (slows down simulation considerably).
 Disabled by default.
 * `output_plots_scale` : Set the x-axis scale of the output plot, defaults to 100ke.

 #### Parameters for source `beam`
 * `beam_size` : Width of the Gaussian beam profile.
 * `beam_divergence` : Standard deviation of the particle angles in x and y from the particle beam
 * `beam_direction` : Direction of the beam as a unit vector.

-NOTE: Old parameters from v.1.1.2 and before (beam_energy, beam_energy_spread and beam_position) are still supported but it is recommended to use the new corresponding ones.
+Please note that the old source parameters from version v1.1.2 and before (`beam_energy`, `beam_energy_spread` and `beam_position`) are still supported but it is recommended to use the new corresponding ones.

 #### Parameters for source `square`
 * `square_side` : Length of the square side.
 * `square_angle` : Maximum emission angle from the z-axis vector (defaults to $\pi$, which means all angles are allowed).

 #### Parameters for source `sphere`
 * `sphere_radius` : Radius of the sphere source (particles start only from the surface).
 * `sphere_focus_point` : Focus point of the sphere source.
 If not specified, the radiation field is isotropic inside the sphere.